Chaos in Nonlinear Random Walks with Non-Monotonic Transition Probabilities

 where $p_i(t)$ is the fraction of random walkers present at node $i$ at time $t$ for $i=1,\dots,N$ and $\pi_{ij}(\bm{p}(t))$ denotes the transition probability of a random walker moving from node $j$ to node $i$ at time $t$.
 Importantly, the transition probabilities in the transition matrix $\Pi(\bm{p}(t))$ depend on the current system state, denoted by the vector $\bm{p}(t) = [p_1(t),\dots,p_N(t)]^T$, yielding a nonlinear dynamical system.
 Since the entries of $\Pi(\bm{p}(t))$ may also be viewed as conditional probabilities, the columns must sum to one, conserving the total probability in the vectors $\bm{p}(t)$ under the dynamics of Eq.~(\ref{eq:01}), which may also be written in vector form $\bm{p}(t+1)=\Pi(\bm{p}(t))\bm{p}(t)$.
 The most natural formulation for the transition probabilities $\pi_{ij}(\bm{p}(t))$ is that they depend proportionally on the set of states $p_i(t)$ at destination nodes $i$ that stem from node $j$, yielding

 where $a_{ij}$ is the entry in the adjacency matrix $A$ corresponding to the existence/strength of the link $j\to i$ and $f$ is a function that maps non-negative values to positive values, $f:[0,\infty)\to(0,\infty)$.
-Here we focus on the case undirected, binary networks such that $a_{ij},a_{ji}=1$ if nodes $i$ and $j$ are connected, and otherwise $a_{ij},a_{ji}=0$, although these conditions may be easily relaxed to explore dynamics on weighted or directed networks.
+Unless otherwise noted, here we focus on the case undirected, binary networks such that $a_{ij},a_{ji}=1$ if nodes $i$ and $j$ are connected, and otherwise $a_{ij},a_{ji}=0$, although these conditions may be easily relaxed to explore dynamics on weighted or directed networks.